aragon/hack/docs/guides-agent-app.md

 ## 3. Set permissions

-If you look at the end of the output of the `dao install` command you just ran, you should see the following:
+If you look at the end of the output of the `dao install` command you ran in the previous step, you should see the following:
 ```
 ℹ Successfully executed: "Execute desired action as a token holder"
  ⚠ After the app instance is created, you will need to assign permissions to it for it appear as an app in the DAO